Le Tonkinois Varnish

 One condition we have encountered is a heater reducing heat or going into standby prematurely.
 In this case the heater was mounted in a small enclosed space with poor ventilation and the air temperature around it was being raised by heat radiated from the heater body and outlet ducting.
 There was no ducting for the air inlet so the Eberspacher was drawing heated air from the enclosed space which it thought was the room temperature.
 Fitting a remote sensor might be a solution but there is a potential problem of the Eberspacher overheating and this did occur when we tried one.
 Increasing the ventilation was the only option.

 When I wanted two remote sensors for our heaters I thought the Eberspacher versions were very expensive at about £60 each.
 Being an electronics engineer I searched for the component that matched the data of their sensors.
-Eventually I found it in data sheets.
+Eventually I found it.
 Minimum order and postal costs meant it was economical to buy far more than I needed.
-I still have plenty and am selling them at £10 plus postage, (UK 56p second class, 65p first class, other countries at cost of postage.)
-That is just for the sensor shown, it does not need a box.
+I still have plenty and am selling them at £10 plus postage, (UK 61p second class, 70p first class, other countries £1.35) That is just for the sensor shown, it does not need a box.
 Any profit we make from selling the sensors is used to improve the website, hence we do not publish that part number.
 At a later date I was able to confirm that was the same component Eberspacher uses.
 Derek was using one on his heater and did comparison tests with the Eberspacher version shown, no difference.
 It may look as if we have cut off one lead but that is the way the sensor is manufactured.